VKCOM/vkompose/README.md

   NonSkippableComposable:
     active: true
     ignoredClasses: [ 'kotlin.*', 'my.clazz.Data' ]

+# since 0.6
+# It's usually the same thing as NonSkippableComposable, but the name is more correct for strong skip mode
+  ParamsComparedByRef:
+    active: true
+    ignoredClasses: [ 'kotlin.*', 'my.clazz.Data' ]
 ```

+### Notes
+#### Strong skipping problems suppression since 0.6
+In the compiler plugin, detector rules and plugin functions, ideas can be suppressed by either of the suppressions: NonSkippableComposable or ParamsComparedByRef.
+The NonSkippableComposable suppression will be removed in the future.
+For now, if strong skip is enabled, the idea plugin will mark NonSkippableComposable as unused and you can easily switch to ParamsComparedByRef

 ### Known issues
 - Idea plugin cannot draw a test tag marker for functions from other libraries if they have a default Modifier value and Modifier is not explicitly passes as an argument.
 For more see [KTIJ-27688](https://youtrack.jetbrains.com/issue/KTIJ-27688/Quick-documentation-shows-COMPILEDCODE-instead-of-the-real-default-value-for-compiled-code-with-sources)